-> Designed by that well-known (super) yacht designer Germán Frers
+> Designed by that world renowned yacht designer Germán Frers

 > Extensively equipped for comfortable long-distance and blue water cruising with a crew of 2 (or more)

-To find out more about Ngahue IV, simply browse our website and click on the different headings in the left column.
-These will take you to the relevant (sub)pages.
-To see where Ngahue IV currently located, we've added a "Yellow/Brick" page with a link to our position tracker.
-This shows our trip since February 2018, starting from Antigua, when Laura first programmed our Y/B tracker.
+To find out more about Ngahue IV, please browse our website and click on the different headings in the left column.
+These will take you to the relevant (sub)pages where we share our activities on board.
+Since setting out on long-distance cruising, to help see where Ngahue IV is currently located, we've added a "Yellow/Brick" page with a link to our position tracker.
+This shows our travels since February 2018, starting from Antigua, when Laura first programmed our very own Y/B tracker.
 The Yellow/Brick page is the last link in the left-hand column.